 - i.
-To consider schedule of receipts received and payments made since the last meeting Paper A all noted that there had been nil receipts received since the last meeting and that nil expenditure had been incurred for the same period. - ii.
-To consider and approve the verified items awaiting authorization as per the schedule submitted Paper B all approved the payments to be settled via the internet banking system, details of which can be found at Appendix B, aif. - iii.
+To consider schedule of receipts received and payments made since the last meeting -Paper A all noted that there had been nil receipts received since the last meeting and that nil expenditure had been incurred for the same period. - ii.
+To consider and approve the verified items awaiting authorization as per the schedule submitted Paper B - all approved the payments to be settled via the internet banking system, details of which can be found at Appendix B, aif. - iii.
 To consider the Council's financial position to date Paper C Council noted the reconciled position of £4,037.59 once the accounts awaiting payment had been settled, aif.
 Cllrs.
 Corcoran and Howe confirmed that they had verified the position against the bank statements and cashbook. - iv.
-To consider the actual versus budget for the period ending March 2023 Paper D Council reviewed the paper submitted and noted that overall to date the Councils position showed a minor underspend for the So approved and signed by the Chair at the meeting of 10th May 2023 period under review.
+To consider the actual versus budget for the period ending March 2023 Paper D Council reviewed the paper submitted and noted that overall to date the Councils position showed a minor underspend for the period under review.
 It was noted that the reserve fund allocation for the year was achievable, and that Council's reserves to date could be broken down as follows: £2,015.37 CIL; Earmarked Reserves £1,650.00 with a contribution to an Election Reserve of £362.22.